jsniff/BoutonDetector/README.md

 -In working directory, create folder "InputImages", with input *.tif files, all 3 channels.

--Open MATLAB, navigate to working directory
+-Open MATLAB, set path to working directory

 -On MATLAB command-line, execute command: